This FAQ explains what to expect of the Aria storage engine (below referred to only as 'Aria').

 - Differences that are not likely to be fixed

-- What are the differences between MariaDB 5.1 release and the normal MySQL-5.1 release?
+- Differences between MariaDB 5.1 release and the normal MySQL-5.1 release?

 - Why do you use the TRANSACTIONAL keyword now when Aria is not yet transactional?

-- What are the currently known problems with the MySQL-5.1-Maria release?
+- What are the known problems with the MySQL-5.1-Maria release?

-- What things are going to change in later Aria main releases?
+- What is going to change in later Aria main releases?

 - What's the proper way to copy a Aria table from one place to another?